Banadir resistance: The Bimaal resistance

 Bimaal leaders in the Banaadir region included Sheikh Abdi Abikar Gafle, Ma’alin Mursal, Abdi Yusuf, Haji ibrahim Gaashan, Malaakh Cabdi Juray, and Bilow Ageede.
 In the late 1890s and early 1900s, the Bimal opposed Italian colonialism in Somalia.
 Italian garrisons in both Marka and Jazira were under siege and barely survived.
 Though Italy sent support troops, they suffered considerable losses.
 In February 1907, at Turunley, also known as Dhanane, north of Marka, some 2,000 Banadiri warriors, led by Sheikh Abdi Abiikar Gaafle, a religious Bimaal leader and imam fought 1,000 Italian troops, assisted by some 1,500 Arab, Eritrean, and Somali mercenaries led by Lieutenant Gustavo Pesenti.
 The attack started after midnight, February 9, 1907, and lasted to the noon of the 10th.
 The Somali warriors retreated, leaving behind several hundred dead and as many wounded.
 Although the Italians had high casualties, they considered Turunley a major military victory, one which Lieutenant Pesenti, the commander of the regiment, celebrated in an eyewitness account, Danane (Dhanane).
 In July 1908, at Finlow, the Bimal avenged Turunley defeating some 500 Italian troops.
-However, the subsequent 1908 expeditions led by Antonino Di Giorgio and Vincenzo Rossi led to the capitulation of major centres such as Afgooye and surrounding Somali citie.
+However, the subsequent 1908 expeditions led by Antonino Di Giorgio and Vincenzo Rossi led to the capitulation of major centres such as Afgooye and surrounding Somali cities.
 Eventually, Italians ceased the hostilities by the Bimaal and other clans by winning a string of conflicts, such as in Bula-Iach (19 June), Gilib (26 August) and Mellet (14 October).
 Although instability would still persist in the southern regions of Somalia.
 During this period, the Sultan of the Geledi, Osman Ahmed, agreed to turn his realm into an Italian protectorate, which many young members of the Geledi clan opposed.